The Bowery (film)

-The Bowery is a 1933 American pre-Code action film set in the Lower East Side of Manhattan around the start of the 20th century directed by Raoul Walsh and starring Wallace Beery and George Raft.
+The Bowery is a 1933 American pre-Code historical comedy-drama film set on the Lower East Side of Manhattan around the start of the 20th century directed by Raoul Walsh and starring Wallace Beery and George Raft.
 The supporting cast features Jackie Cooper, Fay Wray, and Pert Kelton.

 Plot

-In the Gay Nineties, on New York's Bowery, saloon owner Chuck Connors (Wallace Beery), finds that his rival, Steve Brodie (George Raft), has thrown a muskmelon at his window.
+In the Gay Nineties, on New York's Bowery, saloon owner Chuck Connors (Wallace Beery), finds that his rival, Steve Brodie (George Raft), has thrown a melon at his window.
 The happy-go-lucky Brodie explains that he threw the melon on a dare.
 As Connors threatens to fight him, the two learn of a fire in neighboring Chinatown.
 Both men call upon their volunteer fire brigades, and wager $100 on which will be the first to throw water on the fire.

 Although Brodie is first to arrive, he finds Connor's young pal, Swipes McGurk (Jackie Cooper), sitting on a barrel placed over the fire hydrant preventing Brodie from using it first.
 Connors arrives and the rival fire fighters brawl as the fire reduces the building to a smoldering ruin, presumably incinerating the crowd of Chinese trapped inside who had been screaming for help at the window.
 Brodie vows revenge on Connors, leading to a $500 bet that a boxer, whom Brodie calls "The Masked Marvel", can beat "Bloody Butch" a prizefighter that Conners manages.
 Conners accepts, and the "Marvel" knocks out Bloody Butch with one punch.
 After the fight, the "Marvel" is revealed to be John L. Sullivan (George Walsh).

 Connors meets a homeless girl named Lucy Calhoun (Fay Wray) and takes her to his apartment, where he lives with Swipes, and lets her spend the night.
 In the morning, he is pleasantly surprised (and Swipes annoyed), to find that Lucy has cleaned up the place and cooked breakfast.
 Swipes later locks Lucy in a closet and, when Connors finds her, spanks him.
 Humiliated, Swipes packs and leaves.
 That night, Brodie invites Swipes to move in with him, which he does.
 Finding out about Lucy, Brodie attempts to seduce her, thinking that she is Connors' mistress.
 She bites his hand, drawing blood, and after learning her identity, he apologizes and asks if he can call on her.
 They soon fall in love, and Brodie reveals his ambition to run a saloon bigger than Connors'.